lynring24/swap_tracer/README.md

 # swptracer
 ![ swptracer](./icon.png)

  **swptracer** is an effective tool to visualize the change(swap) in memory and analyze it after executing the program.
-Currently, swap in/out and do_swap has been marked.
+Memory movement (swap in, out) could be tracked and summarized by swptracer.

 ## Environment/Requirement
 + os : centos 7 ( linux series are available. )